wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-manage-o365-subscription.md

 After completing these steps, msmith@hotmail.com is a global administrator in the Contoso directory.

 ##To administer resources as the global admin
-Now let’s suppose that John Doe needs to sign in to the Azure Management Portal and administer the websites and database resources that are associated with the Azure subscription of msmith@hotmail.com.
+Now letâs suppose that John Doe needs to sign in to the Azure Management Portal and administer the websites and database resources that are associated with the Azure subscription of msmith@hotmail.com.
 To do that, Michael Smith needs to complete these additional steps:

 1. Sign in to the Management Portal by using the Service Administrator account of the Azure subscription (in this example, msmith@hotmail.com).
 2. Transfer the subscription to the Contoso directory: click **Settings** > **Subscriptions** > select the subscription > **Edit Directory** > select **Contoso (Contoso.com)**.
 As part of the transfer, any work or school accounts that are co-administrators of the subscription will be removed.